-If you are a current resident of Carmel-by-the-Sea, do you live here full-time or part-time?
+6. If you are a current resident of Carmel-by-the-Sea, do you live here full-time or part-time?
 Full-time.
 Part-time.
-Not applicable. ner al Survey Questions 7.
+Not applicable.
+Ge nera al Survey Questions 7.
 Residents and non-residents, what are the most appealing elements about life in Carmel-by-the-Sea?
-Select all that apply.
+Select all that apply. a. b. c. d.
 The school district.
 Parks/Beach/Recreation.
-Employment opportunities Housing (please specify, i.e. "investment property" or "architectural aesthetic," etc.): Amenities (Shopping, Services).
+Employment opportunities Housing (please specify, i.e. "investment property" or "architectural aesthetic," etc.): e. f. g.
+Amenities (Shopping, Services).
 Public engagement/community.
 Other: 8.
 When considering housing affordability and availability, what factors might influence your decision to reside in Carmel-by-the-Sea or outside of the City?
-Select all that apply.
+Select all that apply. a. b. c. d. e. f. g.
 Limited supply/availability of housing.
 High cost of housing.
 Limited employment opportunities.
 Limited variety of housing options (limited multi-family options, micro-unit options, etc).
 Small lot sizes.
 Lack of demographic diversity.
 Other: 9.
-Limited supply/availability of housing.
-High cost of housing.
-Limited employment opportunities.
-Limited variety of housing options (limited multi-family options, micro-unit options, etc).
-Small lot sizes.
-Lack of demographic diversity.
-7.
+In which of these housing types would/do you prefer to live, and why?

-rate and affordable) between 2023 and 2031.
-What type of housing would you like to see constructed in Carmel-by-the-Sea?
-Select all that apply. a. b. c. d. e. f. g. h. i.
+a. b. c. d. e. f. g. h. i.
 Apartment (rental).
 Condominium (owned).
 Single-family home.
 Duplex.
 Triplex.
 Fourplex.
 Accessory Dwelling Unit (ADU)/Junior Accessory Dwelling Unit (JADU).
 Senior Housing.
 Other: 11.
 How can the supply of affordable housing be increased to meet the needs of our community?
 Select all that apply.
 Note: The following are examples and not the only options available.
 Use "Other" to suggest additional options. a.
 Encourage property owners to convert existing guesthouses and studios to legal b.
 Accessory Dwelling Units (ADUs) or construct new ADUs.
-Encourage second-story additions to single-story buildings downtown specifically for affordable bousing. c. affordable housing.
-Change the zoning code to allow 3-story buildings downtown specifically for affordable housing. d.
+Encourage second-story additions to single-story buildings downtown specifically for affordable housing.
+C. Change the zoning code to allow 3-story buildings downtown specifically for affordable housing. d.
 Set a maximum square footage limit on housing units in downtown to spur the creation of more small units rather than just a few large units. e.
 Create objective (yes/no checklist-style) design standards for new housing projects that include affordable units. f. g.
-Fund the creation of affordable housing through a housing vacancy tax or bond funding.
-Other: 12.
+Fund the creation of affordable housing through a housing vacancy tax or bond funding Other: 12.
 What affordable housing resources do you feel should be provided in Carmel-by-the-Sea?
 Select all that apply. a. b. c. d. e. f.
 Tenant assistance resources.
 Information about affordable units.
 Information on Fair Housing/how to file discrimination claims.
 Down payment assistance.
 Housing Choice Voucher Program (Federal).
 Other: